 Do you enjoy going to live shows?
 If so, I’m sure you are going to like this project!
 But actually, what does it take to the artist to break through in music?
 Here is BeastGig – an app that helps emerging musicians organise sold-out gigs.

 I had so many thoughts about the process a band goes through to organise some show or get on the road for a gig.
-I love music, but I’m not a member of any band, so basically I started from the point that I have no idea about this topic.
+I started from the point that I have no idea about this topic.

 Also I composed another interview for labels.
-At the very begging I assumed that labels will make a huge difference in the artist’s career, and I had an idea of connecting both sides.
+At the very beginning I assumed that labels will make a huge difference in the artist’s career, and I had an idea of connecting both sides.

 The interview-stage lasted about 2 month.
 Probably it was the most challenging part, as I had to get in touch with emerging artists (which was easy) and also with bands that already made it (which was hard but absolutely amazing).
 Also I talked with several labels, venue owners, entertainment companies and music fans.